-• Standard provides a link> tag that points to an external style sheet (this is the same as linking to any external style sheet, as described on page 48).
+Standard provides a <link> tag that points to an external style sheet (this is the same as linking to any external style sheet, as described on page 26).
 However, this is actually a special link that points to Google's web server and provides the information Google needs to deliver the proper fonts.
 For instance:

-''' <link href='http://fonts.googleapis.com/css?family=Codystar:300,400|Gent ium+Book+Basic:400,400italic' rel='stylesheet' type='text/css'> '''
+''' <link href='http://fonts.googleapis.com/css?family=Lato:300,400,300ital ic, 400italic|Oswald:400,700' rel='stylesheet' type='text/css'> '''

 Notice that at the end of the href attribute, the fonts and their styles are listed.
-In this example, the fonts are Codystar and Gentium.
-And Google will load several styles: 300 and 400 for Codystar and 400 and 400 italic for Gentium.
-Those numbers are a way of indicating the weight (or thickness) of the font and are discussed in Step 6 on page 152.
+In this example, the fonts are Lato and Oswald.
+And Google will load several styles of Lato: 300, 400, 300italic and 700italic.
+Those numbers are a way of indicating the weight (or thickness) of the font and are discussed in step 6 on page 147.
+In addition, a number plus "italic" (for example, "300italic") indicates an italicized version of that weight for that font.

-NOTE If you're using HTML5, you can leave out the "type='text/css'" part of the <link> tag.
+NOTE Even though the Google Fonts site suggests using "type='text/css'" as part of the k tag, you can leave it out.
 It's not needed in HTML5.

 Another option is @import.
-Click the @import tab under step 3 on the web page (see Figure 6-9) to see the code needed to use the @import directive discussed on page 42.
+Click the @import tab under step 3 on the web page (see Figure 6-9) to see the code needed to use the @import directive.
 The benefit of this approach is that you can add @import to the beginning of another style sheet.
 For example, say you have a single external style sheet for your site, and you've linked all the pages in your site to it.
 The standard <link> method requires you to add that code to every page on your site.
 However, with the @import method, you can add the code to your single external style sheet and you're done.

 Finally, you can choose a JavaScript approach.
-This book doesn't cover this method, since it's requires a lot of code, and unless you know JavaScript really well, it's easy to make a mistake.
+This book doesn't cover this method, since it requires a lot of code, and unless you know JavaScript really well, it's easy to make a mistake.
 In addition, it doesn't offer much benefit over the other options.